sergei-mironov/git-powercommit/README.md

     git reset --hard "powercommit"; git stash pop; git branch -D "powercommit"
     ```

-You may need to repeat the above sequence for all submodules.
-The script will
+You may need to repeat the above sequence for all submodules (recusrive abort is
-refuse to run if the `powercommit` branch already exists.
+still in the TODO list).
+The script will refuse to run if the `powercommit`
+branch already exists.

 Also it is recommended to run the [test](./test.sh) script to check the script
 compatibility on mock repos.